 The best way to avoid taking too much melatonin is to not take any at all and instead harness your brain’s natural melatonin production.
 You can do this by focusing on two simple things: circadian rhythm and sleep hygiene.

 Your circadian rhythm is the roughly 24-hour internal body clock that controls when you feel sleepy, awake, and when your brain does things such as produce melatonin.
-There’s a time of night when you’ll be producing the most melatonin you will all night — in the RISE app this is called the “Melatonin Window.”
+There’s a time of night when your natural rate of melatonin production peaks — in the RISE app this is called the “Melatonin Window.”
 If you go to sleep in this one-hour window, you’ll have a much easier time falling asleep.

 RISE calculates your circadian rhythm each day — based on things like your inferred light exposure and previous night’s sleep — and gives you a one-hour ideal bedtime to aim for.